bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 So far, the output is a light green box with a darker green border.

-Now let\'s move back to the CSS to add some effects.
+Now let&apos;s move back to the CSS to add some effects.

 I add a class selector for the box and then add the hover pseudo class.